Akuli/jou/CONTRIBUTING.md

 <details> <summary>64-bit Windows</summary>

 1. Download and install Git from [Git's website](https://git-scm.com/download/win) if you don't have it already.
+2. Download and install Python (unless you are going to use `./windows_setup.sh --small`, see below).
+    Any reasonably new version of Python will work.
-2. Open Git Bash from the start menu.
+3. Open Git Bash from the start menu.
     **You must use Git Bash** for running bash scripts such as `windows_setup.sh` and `runtests.sh`.
-3. Clone the project with the command prompt:
+4. Clone the project with Git Bash (or command prompt):
     ```
     cd Desktop
     git clone https://github.com/Akuli/jou
     ```
     You can put the project anywhere.
 The above command places it on the desktop.
-4. Run a script that does the rest of the setup for you:
+5. Run a script that does the rest of the setup for you:
     ```
     cd jou
     ./windows_setup.sh